Breaking Agent Backbones: Evaluating the Security of Backbone LLMs in AI Agents: Introduction

 AI agents powered by large language models (LLMs) are being deployed at unprecedented speed.
 Security modeling in these systems is challenging for two reasons.
 First, as AI agents make decisions based on non-deterministic black-box outputs from the backbone LLMs, one can no longer map out fixed execution flows of a program depending on the input.
 Second, LLMs introduce novel security vulnerabilities due to the way they process data: they cannot programmatically distinguish between data and instructions \citep[e.g.][]{yi2023benchmarking, greshake2023not}.
 As AI agents integrate with traditional software via tools with the inputs and outputs from LLMs, these novel LLM vulnerabilities become entangled with traditional security flaws (e.g., permission mismanagement or cross-site scripting) thereby obscuring the full risk landscape.

 In this paper, we aim to systematically understand how the choice of the backbone LLM in an AI agent affects its security.
 Many existing works have addressed similar questions from various perspectives.
 For instance, \citet{debenedetti2024agentdojo, zhan2024injecagent, liu2024demystifying, zhang2024agent, andriushchenko2025agentharm, evtimov2025wasp} all introduce benchmarks, competitions, or frameworks for evaluating the security of different types of AI agents.
 The frameworks employed within these works are, however, limited for two reasons: (i) The considered threats do not cover the full range of LLM vulnerabilities, e.g., by only considering indirect injections, remote code execution or other more restricted attack vectors. (ii) The frameworks require mocking entire agents including the full execution flow.
+A detailed comparison to existing agent security benchmarks is provided in Appendix~\ref{sec:appendixg}.
 This makes it both harder to convey the security implications and to achieve coverage across all threat types.
 Additionally, many works \citep[e.g.,][]{mazeika2024harmbench, andriushchenko2025agentharm} focus on safety rather than security.
 In this paper, we distinguish between security and broader safety as follows: security concerns the ability of an adversary to exploit an agent in the context in which it is deployed.
 This is different from broader safety concerns around, e.g., toxicity and reliability.

 We address these shortcomings by introducing \emph{threat snapshots}, a framework that isolates specific states in an agent’s execution flow where LLM vulnerabilities manifest, enabling the systematic identification and categorization of security risks that propagate from the LLM to the agent level.
 The key difference to existing frameworks is that threat snapshots model only LLM vulnerabilities and only the states in which these vulnerabilities occur.
 This approach provides a clear distinction between LLM and traditional vulnerabilities while avoiding the need to model complete execution flows.